wp-premium/ignitiondeck/readme.txt

 === IgnitionDeck ===
 Contributors: virtuousgiant
 Donate link: http://IgnitionDeck.com
-Tags: crowdfunding, crowd, funding, ecommerce, commerce, marketplace, order, transaction, widget, skin, fundraising Requires at least: 3.2
+Tags: crowdfunding, crowd, funding, ecommerce, commerce, marketplace, fundraising, donation Requires at least: 3.2
-Tested up to: 4.1.1
+Tested up to: 4.4.2
-Stable tag: 1.1.8
+Stable tag: 1.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A free version of IgnitionDeck, the original crowdfunding plugin for WordPress.
+Crowdfunding and Ecommerce for WordPress

 == Description ==

+IgnitionDeck is a crowdfunding and e-commerce platform for WordPress that easily integrates with IgnitionDeck Crowdfunding, IgnitionDeck Commerce, and Woo Commerce.

-A crowdfunding plugin for WordPress that features the ability to add an unlimited number of crowdfunding, pre-order, or fundraising projects to your WordPress website.
+When used for crodwfunding, IgnitionDeck enables an unlimited number of crowdfunding, pre-order, or fundraising projects on your WordPress website.

 IgnitionDeck works with any of the thousands of themes available for Wordpress, offers an incredible amount of free and premium extensions, and is incredibly easy to customize.